AllyncID/AllyncID/README.md

 ## Statistics

-A quick look at my recent activity and development consistency.
-This section reflects the work, experiments, and ongoing progress behind the projects I build.
+A quick overview of my development activity, consistency, and ongoing work across the projects I build and maintain.

 ### Contribution Graph
-A visual snapshot of my coding activity over time.
-It highlights consistency, momentum, and the rhythm of my development work.

 <p align="center">
   <img